top of page

 Can you recommend things to do with extra time in my schedule?

-Those interested in sight-seeing in HaNoi prior to the retreat should arrive several days prior to the start date of your retreat.
-Tell us on your 'Travel Form' (which we will send you), if you need extra hotel nights in Hanoi.We will book those nights for you.
-You pay at check out.
-Our retreat hotel in Hanoi is the Sunline Hotel at 18 Bao Khanh Street, city center.
-In Hue, our retreat hotel is the Hue Riverside Eco-Resort.
+Those wishing to sight-see in HaNoi prior to the retreat should arrive several days early.
+Tell us on your 'Travel Form' (which we will send you), if you need extra hotel nights before or after your retreat..We will book those nights for you at our retreat hotel (We will know the names of our hotels in January.)
+You pay with cash Viet Nam Dong, or credit card at check out.

 Can you help with additional hotel accommodations if needed?

-We can happily arrange extra nights for you at our retreat hotels in Hanoi and in Hue, making use of our discounted room rates at those hotels.Indicate dates on the 'Travel Form' we will send you.
+We can happily arrange extra nights for you at our retreat hotels in HCMC and in Hanoi, making use of our discounted room rates at those hotels.Indicate dates on the 'Travel Form' we will send you.

 What is a Day of Mindfulness?